* This is the Professional Version. *

 - Drugs Mentioned In This Article

-Parkinson disease is an idiopathic, slowly progressive, degenerative disorder characterized by resting tremor, stiffness (rigidity), slow and decreased movement (bradykinesia), and gait and/or postural instability.
+Parkinson disease is a slowly progressive, degenerative disorder characterized by resting tremor, stiffness (rigidity), slow and decreased movement (bradykinesia), and gait and/or postural instability.
 Diagnosis is clinical.
 Treatment aims to restore dopaminergic function in the brain with levodopa plus carbidopa and/or other drugs (eg, dopamine agonists, MAO type B [MAO-B] inhibitors, amantadine).
-For refractory, disabling symptoms in patients without dementia, stereotactic deep brain stimulation or lesional surgery may help.
+For refractory, disabling symptoms in patients without dementia, stereotactic deep brain stimulation or lesional surgery and levodopa and an apomorphine pump may help.

 In PD, pigmented neurons of the substantia nigra, locus ceruleus, and other brain stem dopaminergic cell groups degenerate.
 Loss of substantia nigra neurons results in depletion of dopamine in the dorsal aspect of the putamen (part of the basal ganglia) and causes many of the motor manifestations of PD.

 A genetic predisposition is likely, at least in some cases of PD.
 About 10% of patients have a family history of PD.
 Several abnormal genes have been identified.
 Inheritance is autosomal dominant for some genes and autosomal recessive for others.

 In genetic forms, age at onset tends to be younger, but the course is typically more benign than that of later-onset, presumably nongenetic PD.

 A resting tremor of one hand is often the first symptom.
 The tremor is characterized as follows:

 Slow and coarse

 Maximal at rest, lessening during movement, and absent during sleep